dnusca/the-events-calendar-shortcode/readme.txt

 * timeonly - To show just the start time of the event. `[ecs-list-events timeonly='true']`
 * offset - Skip a certain number of events from the beginning, useful for using multiple shortcodes on the same page (with ads in between) or splitting into columns
 * custom design - Create one or more of your own templates for use with the shortcode
+* filter bar - Allow the user to filter the events shown in the full calendar design (ie. by category, state/province, country, venue, etc)
 * hiderecurring - To only show the first instance of a recurring event, set to 'true'

 [Get The Events Calendar Shortcode PRO](https://eventcalendarnewsletter.com/the-events-calendar-shortcode?utm_source=wordpress.org&utm_medium=link&utm_campaign=tecs-readme-faq-options-bottom&utm_content=description)